-Lupus commonly affects the joints, skin, kidneys, lungs, brain, and blood vessels, causing inflammation, pain and can dramatically affect a persons quality of life.
+Lupus commonly affects the joints, skin, kidneys, lungs, brain, and blood vessels, causing inflammation, and pain that can dramatically affect a persons quality of life, particularly if left untreated.

 There are 4 Common Types of Lupus: